madhavabhyankar/Practicum-Meals/README.md

 1. Windows OS
 2. Dot Net 4.5 Installed.
-Build System:
 3. Powershell verion 4.
-(Although >3 should work, but I have only tested on 4.)
+For Building and testing (Although >3 should work, but I have only tested on 4.)
-4. MSTest Framework
+4. MSTest Framework.
+For unit testing
-Debug and Solution:
-5. Visual Studio 2013
+5. Visual Studio 2013.
+Debuggin

 Thrid Party Components: